Tarka Trail: Railway

-Bus services
+Buses

 Most towns and villages along the Tarka Trail have bus services, although some of these may not be very frequent.
-The cycle route officially ends at Meeth Halt railway station, though cyclists and walkers can catch a bus that leaves regularly from The Bull and Dragon pub to complete the circular trip.
+The trail officially ends at Meeth Halt station, although cyclists and walkers can catch Stagecoach South West's 317 bus that leaves regularly from The Bull and Dragon pub to complete the circular trip; the route connects Bideford and Okehampton.